LiamSchilling/ReducibleMaps/README.md

 ### To build locally

-Navigate to an empty project directory and run:
+To clone the project locally:

 ```
 git clone "https://github.com/LiamSchilling/ReducibleMaps"
 ```

+Navigate to the new directory `ReducibleMaps`.
 To build the project with all tests:

 ```
 lake build